working-in-laboratory-990x358

 • Paint and Polymer (ABC-PP)

 The American Board of Forensic Toxicology (ABFT) also offers several levels of certifications that could be of use to forensic chemists.
-To be eligible, an applicant must prove their engagement in the field of forensic toxicology.
-Certificates are valid for five years, and credential holders can renew by providing proof of annual continuing education and paying a $100 annual fee.
+To be eligible, an applicant must prove their engagement in forensic toxicology.
+Certificates are valid for five years; credential holders can renew by providing proof of annual continuing education and paying a $120 annual fee.

 Chief Content Strategist